dbos-inc/dbos-docs/docs/typescript/programming-guide.md

 - First, we annotate `sign_guestbook` and `insert_greeting` as _workflow steps_ on lines 9 and 25.
 - Then, we annotate `greeting_endpoint` as a [_durable workflow_](./tutorials/workflow-tutorial.md) on line 35.
-- Finally, we launch DBOS on line XX.
+- Finally, we launch DBOS on line 53.

 Because `greeting_endpoint` is now a durably executed workflow, if it's ever interrupted, it automatically resumes from the last completed step.
 To help demonstrate this, we also add a sleep so you can interrupt your app midway through the workflow.